 Presently, no bank offers loans to buy jewellery.
 That doesn’t mean you cannot take loans to do so if you need.
 Most banks offer personal loans to an extent, without asking too many questions as to the purpose of the loan.
 But banks take a huge risk when the reason for availing a loan isn’t mentioned.

 So, a better and easier option is a wedding loan.
-Jewellery buying in bulk happens mostly during weddings, and part of the loan amount availed for weddings often go toward buying jewellery.
-All major banks and financial institutions like HDFC Bank, Axis Bank, Tata Capital, Capital First, ICICI Bank, Citibank, State Bank of India, IDBI Bank, Kotak Mahindra, Punjab National Bank, Bank of Baroda, and etc. offer customised wedding loans for your big day celebrations.
+Jewelry buying in bulk happens mostly during weddings, and part of the loan amount availed for weddings often go toward buying jewelry.
+All major banks and financial institutions like HDFC Bank, Axis Bank, Tata Capital, Capital First, Citibank, State Bank of India, IDBI Bank, Kotak Mahindra, Punjab National Bank, Bank of Baroda, and etc. offer customised wedding loans for your big day celebrations.